The Self-Assessment Tax Return Process

 STEP 3: SORT OUT YOUR ALLOWANCES

-If you are a higher-rate taxpayer, you can claim higher-rate tax relief to be allowed on your pension contributions.
+If you are a higher-rate payer, you can claim higher relief to be allowed on your pension contributions.
 For this purpose, you should quote your gross figure, that is the total amount added to the pension after the pension provider has received the basic-rate relief from HMRC.
 Remember, you don’t have to quote the net amount, which is the amount that you have paid yourself.

 STEP 4: DON’T SKIP ANY INCOME

-You have to declare any income on which you haven’t paid the tax.
-The taxable income types include:
+You have to declare any income on which you haven’t paid tax.
+The income types include:

 - Interests from savings